groonga/groonga/doc/source/reference/commands/database_unmap.rst

 Required parameters
 ^^^^^^^^^^^^^^^^^^^

-There is no required parameters.
+There is no required parameter.

 Optional parameters
 ^^^^^^^^^^^^^^^^^^^